Crypto art isn’t as absurd as it seems

 But art also plays many important social roles.
 The art in your home communicates your interests and tastes.
 Artworks can spark conversation, whether they’re in museums or homes.
 People form communities around their passion for the arts, whether it’s through museums and galleries, or magazines and websites.
 Buying work supports the artists and the arts.

 Then there are collectors.
-People get into collecting all sorts of things – model trains, commemorative plates, rare vinyl LPs, sports memorabilia – and, like other collectors, art collectors are passionate about trying to hunt down those rare pieces.
+People get into collecting all sorts of things–model trains, commemorative plates, rare vinyl LPs, sports memorabilia–and, like other collectors, art collectors are passionate about trying to hunt down those rare pieces.

-Perhaps the most visible form of art collecting today – and the one that drives so much public discussion about art – is the art purchased for millions of dollars: the pieces by Picasso and Damien Hirst traded by the ultrawealthy.
+Perhaps the most visible form of art collecting today–and the one that drives so much public discussion about art–is the art purchased for millions of dollars: the pieces by Picasso and Damien Hirst traded by the ultrawealthy.
 This is still social: Whether they’re at Sotheby’s auctions or museum board dinners, wealthy art collectors mingle, meet, and talk about who bought what.

 Finally, I think many people buy art strictly as an investment, hoping that it will appreciate in value.